Seven types of interview bias and how to avoid them

 [Contact Number] • [Email Address]

-I am looking for my next opportunity within an [business type/industry] organisation, where I can bring real value and develop my skills further.
+I am looking for my next opportunity within an [business type/industry] organisation, where I can bring real value and develop my [scientific/research] skills further.

-This is your chance to talk about your qualifications, both academic and vocational.
-This is a particularly important section for those with less experience.
+This is your chance to talk about your qualifications, academic and vocational.
+This is a particularly important section for those with no relevant work experience.
 You should give detail about what you studied, where and when, and list them in chronological order.
-If you have completed professional training and industry specific courses and qualifications detail these first with the relevance to your chosen field.
+If you have many of one qualification, such as GCSEs you might find it useful to group them together.

 [Date M/Y– Date M/Y]

-• A-levels:
+A-levels:

 • [Subject] – [Grade]